-To obtain typical spectral shapes for Band 3P, k-means clustering (MacQueen, 1965) was applied to a sample of Band 3P spectra normalized so that the area under the curve is unity.
-More than 12,000 scenes obtained from 20 to 22 March 2010 were clustered into 12 groups.
+To obtain typical spectral shapes for Band 3P, k-means clustering (MacQueen , 1965) was applied to a sample of Band 3P spectra normalized so that the area under the curve is unity.
+More than 12,000 scenes obtained from 20 to 22 March 2010 under the condition of the solar zenith angle less than 70 degree and SNR larger than 5 were clustered into 12 groups.
 Figure 3 shows the mean spectral shape of each group.
-The groups are arranged in descending order of the median brightness temperature in the 10 $\mu$ m window calculated from TANSO-FTS Band 4; i.e.,

-Group 1 has the highest brightness temperature and corresponds to a scene without high-level cloud, and Group 12 has the lowest brightness temperature and corresponds to a scene with optically thick high-level cloud.
-Utilizing these typical spectral shapes as supervised data, a flowchart of the high-level cloud detection method is given in Fig. 4.
-Each step is explained below and the terms used in the flowchart are described in Table 1.
+The number of group is given in descending order of the median brightness temperature in the 10 $\mu$ m window calculated from TANSO-FTS Band 4; i.e., Group 1 has the highest brightness temperature and probably corresponds to a scene without high-level cloud, and Group 12 has the lowest brightness temperature and corresponds to a scene with optically thick high-level cloud.
+Utilizing these mean! spectral shapes as supervised data, a flowchart of the highlevel cloud detection method is given in Fig. 4.
+Each step is explained below and the terms used in the flowchart are described in Table 2.

-- We first checked the quality of the spectral data (Band 3P) to avoid anomalous spectral data.
+We first checked the quality of the spectral data (Band 3P) to avoid anomalous spectral data.
 Since TANSO-FTS should point to the same location during the acquisition of an interferogram, data with an unstable viewing vector during the acquisition are treated as 'poor quality data'.
 When the interferogram is missing or saturated, or has spike noise, the corresponding spectral data are treated as 'poor quality data'.
 Distorted spectral data are detected by checking the average and standard deviation of the measured spectrum at the out of the band-pass filter.
 If these values deviate considerably from their nominal range, the data are treated as 'poor quality data'.
-Furthermore, we used data with solar zenith angle less than 90° to avoid night-side data. - Next, the Band 3P spectral data are associated with the 12 spectral groups (Fig. 3) by supervised classification using the minimum distance method.
-The whole spectral range of Band 3P is used to calculate the Euclidian distance between the normalized Band 3P spectral data and the spectral data of the groups.
+Furthermore, we used data with solar zenith angle less than 90° to avoid night-side data.

+Next, the Band 3P spectral data are associated with one of the 12 groups (Fig. 3) by supervised classification using the minimum distance method.
+The whole spectral range of Band 3P is used to calculate the Euclidian distance between the normalized Band 3P spectral data and the supervised data.
 The Band 3P data are assigned to the group that has the minimum Euclidian distance.
 In general, the minimum distance is on the order of $10^{-5}$ or less.
-When Band 3P spectral data - 15 are too noisy, the minimum distance value becomes large.
+When Band 3P spectral data are too noisy, the minimum distance value becomes large.
 Therefore, spectral data with minimum distance greater than $10^{-3}$ are also excluded as a low-quality spectrum and are not used for further analysis.
 These 'poor/low quality data' were tagged as 'missing' in the high-level cloud detection method.
-The spectral data with a 'missing' flag were not used for further analysis.
+The spectral data with a 'missing' flag (0.5-2.5% of the whole data) were not used for further analysis.